se4ai2324-uniba/DetectionOfOnlineSexism/docs/modelcard.md

 ## Metrics

 The data were divided into three splits: train, validation and test.
 As a matter of fact, the models were trained using the train set.
 Then the validation set was used to assess their performance and make any necessary adjustments or tuning.
-Finally, the test set was employed to evaluate the models’ generalization ability and obtain their final performance metrics.
+Finally, the test set was employed to evaluate the models' generalization ability and obtain their final performance metrics.
 The metric computed were:
-- Accuracy
 - Precision
 - Recall
 - F1